-San Francisco is one of the most beautiful cities in the United States, this hilly city is surrounded by Pacific Ocean and San Francisco Bay.
-Well know for the Golden Gate Bridge, Alcatraz, Transamerica Pyramid and off course for it’s year-round fog.
+San Francisco is one of the most beautiful cities in the United States, this hilly city is surrounded by the Pacific Ocean and San Francisco Bay.
+Well, know for the Golden Gate Bridge, Alcatraz, Transamerica Pyramid and of course for its year-round fog.
 There is always something new and

-I have been to this beautiful city few times already and every time I discovered something new and exciting to do there.
-Here is few activities I did during my recent trip.
+I have been to this beautiful city a few times already and every time I discovered something new and exciting to do there.
+Here are a few activities I did during my recent trip.

-Check-in to a hotel in Union Square hotel.
+Check-in to a hotel in the Union Square hotel.

 Take the BART (Bay Area Rapid Transit) Train from San Francisco (SFO) airport to downtown San Francisco’s Powell Street station (Union Square).
-Hotel where we are staying is only 9 minutes walk from the station.
+The hotel where we are staying is only 9 minutes walk from the station.

 From the airport baggage claim area, just follow the signs to the Air Train and BART.
 When you arrive there, there will be two air tram lines red and blue.
 You can take either of these lines to the BART station.

 First bus starts at 9:00 am from South Corner of Geary and Powell Streets (Union Square) just one block from the hotel.
-Plan is to take the Red Route today.
+The plan is to take the Red Route today.